 When it comes to branding or visual marketing, iPhone photography used to be something creative entrepreneurs would scoff at.
 Many were quick to write it off, perhaps associating it with amateur status.
 But in reality, the best camera is the one you have on you.
 And for many business owners who create their own content, the camera on their phone is the only real option to create any visual content at all.

-But I always thought gorgeous brand visuals like this were only possible with a DSLR camera.
+When I started my first business, Kalaki Riot (an urban driven, island inspired lifestyle brand that I eventually successfully sold), I used to think gorgeous brand visuals like this were only possible with a DSLR camera.
 Do I still think this?
-No, and I’ll you why.
+Absolutely not, and I’ll you why.

 iPhone Photography: How You Can Use It For Your Business

 So first, I made a list of everything I needed: a white backdrop, good lighting, and a camera.
 I took computer paper and propped it up to create the white backdrop.
 Office lighting wasn’t optimal but it was bright enough and I knew I could fix the harsh yellowy-ness in editing afterwards.
-And as for a camera, my iPhone would have to do (I had a 6 Plus at the time).
+And as for a camera, my iPhone would have to do (I had an iPhone 6 Plus at the time).
 So I gave it a go and shot everything right then and there.
 I also edited everything on my phone as well (no time to upload and catalogue in Lightroom).

 I took this photo in Sydney, Australia on the Bondi to Coogee Walk.
 It was a really humid day (like unbearably hot) and taking really crisp photos was hard since the lens on my phone kept fogging up.
 But with a little bit of editing magic (I increased brightness and vibrance, brought up contrast a bit, and sharpened), I was able to get the photo looking exactly how I remembered the view to look like in real life.